-Below you'll find a small selection of my copywriting work, from product reviews, to SEO blurbs, to campaign texts.
+Below you'll find a small selection of my copywriting and translation work, from product reviews, to SEO blurbs, to campaign texts.

 Zotto sleep - mattress review

 "If the mattress world was a movie about an a 1950s rag-tag baseball team that — against all odds — makes it to the top, then Zotto Sleep would be the unexpected kid requited at a local game with a killer swing who, in the end, makes the definitive home run."

 "One of the things we like best about the Marine Magic Basic sewing machine is its intuitive design.
 We found that it barely required any consulting: you plug it in, connect the pedal, and the rest is pretty self-explanatory.
 And one more thing: weighing a marginal 5 lbs, the Janome Marine Magic is all too easy to transport, store, or walk around with like it’s a fashion accessory (we’ll have the pink one, thank you)."